 Airport Communications Grounded by Traditional Methods

-A main challenge of airports and airlines is getting information out as fast as possible to their passengers.
-Whether it’s an urgent safety notice, a gate change, or severe weather warnings, information needs to reach passengers quickly to ensure a satisfactory experience.
-Until recently, airports have had to rely on traditional communication methods such as whiteboards, posters, or even going around to each individual passenger.
-For airports, this simply isn’t good enough…
+A main challenge for airports and airlines is getting information out to their passengers as fast as possible.
+Whether itโs an urgent safety notice, a gate change, or severe weather warnings, information needs to reach passengers quickly.
+Until recently, airports have had to rely on traditional communication methods such as whiteboards, posters, or even going around to each passenger!
+Considering some airports are even bigger than the city of Mumbai, this is no longer an effective option.

-Through digital screens powered by cloud-based software, airports can update their screens with information in seconds.
+Through screens powered by cloud-based software, airports can update their screens with information in seconds.
 This information can be triggered by third-party devices.
-For example, if wind speed reaches dangerous levels, content informing passengers of the wind speed changes can be triggered to display on-screen immediately.
+For example, if the wind speed reaches dangerous levels, content informing passengers of the changes in wind speed can be triggered to display on-screen immediately.

 Digital signage for airports is the ultimate platform and the only one capable of meeting the needs of airport managers and their passengers.